Fliplet/fliplet-cli/docs/Native-framework-changelog.md

 ### Version 3.9.2 (January 30, 2018)

-- Fixes an issue on iPhone X/XS/XR/XS Max running iOS 12 where the screen content is sometimes shifted after dismissing the keyboard
+- **iOS**: Fixes an issue on iPhone X/XS/XR/XS Max running iOS 12 where the screen content is sometimes shifted after dismissing the keyboard
-- Fixes an issue where apps don't check for updates until up to 30 seconds after app launch
+- **All platforms**: Fixes an issue where apps don't check for updates until up to 30 seconds after app launch

 ### Version 3.9.1 (December 10, 2018)

-- Fixed an issue which caused some apps to crash when applying app updates under certain conditions
+- **All platforms**: Fixed an issue which caused some apps to crash when applying app updates under certain conditions

 ### Version 3.9.0 (October 3, 2018)

-- Barcode scanner plugin added
+- **All platforms**: Barcode scanner plugin added

 ### Version 3.8.5 (August 29, 2018)

-- SQLite plugin removed
+- **All platforms**: SQLite plugin removed

 ---

 ### Version 3.8.4 (May 31, 2018)

-- Insomnia cordova plugin added
+- **All platforms**: Insomnia cordova plugin added

 ---

 ### Version 3.8.3 (May 29, 2018)

-- Local notifications cordova plugin added
+- **All platforms**: Local notifications cordova plugin added

 ---